quanvuong/deep_learning_tips_and_tricks/README.md

 #SBATCH --mem=20000mb  # How much memory ?
 #SBATCH --mail-type=BEGIN,END,FAIL,REQUEUE,STAGE_OUT  # What event to send email notification for.
 #SBATCH --mail-user=email@address.com  # Where to send email notification.
-#SBATCH --gres=gpu:k80:1  # To request GPU, include this lien ?
+#SBATCH --gres=gpu:k80:1  # To request GPU, include this line.
 You can specify kind and number of GPU.

 Command to run your script goes here.
 I typically activate my conda environment. cd to the directory containing my Python script and run it.